+But what opportunities are there for a newly qualified accountant looking to make the move in-house, in private equity?
 It’s a well-trodden path, with a steady stream of accountants moving into private equity as a fund or management accountant.

 Management accounting is more flexible, although prior financial services experience is advantageous.

-To move in to investment accounting the stars need to align.
+To move into investment accounting the stars need to align.
 These are aspirational roles due to the analytical and commercial content, and funds tend to be able to pick and choose the best people in the market at any one time.